tinyplex/tinybase/site/guides/7_developer_tools/1_inferring_schemas.md

   cujo: {price: 'not for sale'},
 });

-console.log(tools.getStoreSchema());
+console.log(tools.getStoreTablesSchema());
 // -> {}

 store.delTable('pets');

-console.log(tools.getStoreSchema());
+console.log(tools.getStoreTablesSchema());
 // -> {}
 ```

 Note that inferring a schema is an all-or-nothing operation.
 Even if only one
-Table amongst many has inconsistent data, the Schema as a whole will be empty.
+Table amongst many has inconsistent data, the TablesSchema as a whole will be
-One of the things this ensures is that the workflow is idempotent: if you take
+empty.
+One of the things this ensures is that the workflow is idempotent: if you
-an inferred schema and reapply it to the Store, there will be no loss of data.
+take an inferred schema and reapply it to the Store, there will be no loss of
+data.

 We can take this technique one step further and actually derive type definitions
-and ORM-like implementations from our data or Schema.
-Move on to the Generating
+and ORM-like implementations from our data or TablesSchema.
+Move on to the
-APIs guide for more details.
+Generating APIs guide for more details.